 6. Don’t reach for the heat when you’re cold!
 Instead of cranking the thermostat up when you’re cold, throw on an extra layer.
 Just remember that not all layers are created equal; look for wool socks and sweaters or down vests.
-These natural fibers are seasonal staples that have been keeping people warm through frigid winters long before we had the heating options we have today.
+These natural fibers are seasonal staples that have been keeping people warm through frigid winters long before the fancy gas furnaces installed in Edmonton and other heating options we have.
 By changing this habit you’ll use fewer fossil fuels and create less pollution.
 You’ll also save money—win, win!

 But wool and down are expensive, right?
 Not at Goodwill!
 Especially at this time of the year.
 Right now people are doing their spring cleaning which means they’re donating a lot of winter layers to make room for summer styles.
 Snatch those babies up now so you’ll be ready for when the temps drop down again in the fall.
 I found these snuggly sweaters at my local Goodwill this weekend.
 They’re from Abercrombie & Fitch and Gap and each one is at least 25% wool—so cozy!